aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

        23:     try:
     -->24:         print(a[50], b[0])
                          ^^^^^
-       25:     except Exception as e:
+       25:     except IndexError as e:

             a: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, ...]
                 len(a): 40